 Worth getting out of bed for

 Of course, all of this requires the proper duds, and Aspen is known for designer shops like Theory or James Perse to help you fit right in with the celeb-studded crowds.
-Embrace your inner cowboy and stock up on fine leather cowboys boots, hats, and belts at Kemo Sabe (+1 970 925 7878).
+Or just embrace your inner cowboy and say howdy to the fine leather boots, hats and belts at Kemo Sabe.

-If venturing to Aspen in the summer, reserve tickets for the annualFood & Wine Classic (+1 877 900 9463).
-With over 5,000 in attendance, the classic brings you some of the most renowned talent via cooking demonstrations, wine tastings and parties.
-Music aficionados will want to attend the Jazz Aspen Snowmass event over Labor Day weekend (+1 866 527 8499).
-The annual jazz festival features prominent artists over a three-day outdoor experience.
+If you're here in the summer, reserve tickets for the annualFood & Wine Classic.
+With more than 5,000 people in attendance, the festival stars some of the most renowned talent joining in with the cooking demonstrations, wine tastings and parties.
+Music aficionados will want to attend the Jazz Aspen Snowmass, a festival featuring prominent artists that's held every Labor Day weekend.

 Aspen is one of those magical, glamorous place.
 It’s splashed all over the newspapers every Christmas, when movie stars and supermodels descend upon its snowy streets pairing fur boots with diamonds.
 But there’s another side to Aspen – it’s rich with fascinating history and quaint local hangouts.